Manage KVM Virtual Machines using Oracle Linux Automation Manager

 vm_private_key: "{{ vm_ssh_private_key.content | b64decode }}"

-- name: create vm user-data
+- name: Create vm user-data

 ansible.builtin.template: